 Shooting Star Gallery

 In a tradition of supporting local artists, Shooting Star also offers archival framing, fine art, and unique gifts.
 Shooting Star Gallery has been the premiere exhibitor of original works from a diverse group of artists for more than 15 years.
-Open Tuesday – Saturday Noon – 5 p.m.
+Open Thursday – Saturday Noon – 5 p.m.
+Tuesday and Wednesday framing consultations by appointment.
 Call for more information.

 Chesapeake Planetarium is the first planetarium constructed in Virginia by a public school system.
 It was designed as a teaching aid for the school system, but has been made available to the general public as well.
 More than 50,000 students and adults visit the planetarium each year to view educational programs.
 Due to limited seating, reservations are necessary.
 Call for more information.